-If you currently have non-fire rated fittings in place, you can swap them for fire rated.
+If you currently have non-fire-rated fittings in place, you can swap them for fire rated.
 However, we advise that you get expert assistance in doing so.
-Our team are ideally placed to help you determine what downlights you need to improve the safety of your building.
+Our team is ideally placed to help you determine what downlights you need to improve the safety of your building.
 And with plenty of designs and styles to choose from, you can fire-proof your home or office easily and affordably.

 Traditionally, downlights have been fitted with halogen bulbs, but these bulbs use a lot of energy, are costly to run, and need to be replaced often.
-Swapping halogen lamps for LEDs is a much more efficient and cheaper way to illuminate your interiors.
+Swapping halogen lamps for LEDs is a much more efficient and cheaper way of illuminating your interiors.